MicrosoftDocs/azure-stack-docs/azure-managed-lustre/client-install.md

 # Install prebuilt client software

-This article shows how to download and install a Lustre client package.
+In this article, you learn how to download and install a Lustre client package.
 Once installed, you can set up client VMs and attach them to an Azure Managed Lustre cluster.
 Select an operating system version to see the instructions.

+If you need to upgrade an existing Lustre client to the current version, see [Upgrade a Lustre client to the current version](connect-clients.md#upgrade-a-lustre-client-to-the-current-version).

 For more information on connecting clients to a cluster, see [Connect clients to an Azure Managed Lustre file system](connect-clients.md).